558? - 486/485 B.C.

 Occupation: Persian King

-Darius I, known as Darius the Great, was an Achaemenid Great King and empire builder.
+Here are some points to know about Darius I, known as Darius the Great, an Achaemenid Great King and empire builder:

-~ At Persepolis, Darius had inscribed the extent of his empire: from the Sakas beyond Sogdiana to the Kush, and from Sind to Sardis, according to Touraj Daryaee [citation below].
+- Darius claimed his empire extended from the Sakas beyond Sogdiana to the Kush, and from Sind to Sardis.

-~ Darius had at least 18 children.
-His successor was the oldest son of his first wife, Atossa, making Xerxes a grandson of Cyrus the Great.
+- Darius had at least 18 children.
+His successor, Xerxes, was the oldest son of his first wife, Atossa, making Xerxes a grandson of Cyrus the Great.

 In the Behistun Inscription, Darius explains why he has the right to rule.
-He has the Zoroastrian god Ahura Mazda on his side.
-He claims descent through four generations to the eponymous Achaemenes, the father of Teispes who was the great-grandfather of Cyrus.
-Darius says his father was Hystaspes, whose father was Arsamnes, whose father was Ariamnes, a son of Teispes.
+He says he has the Zoroastrian god Ahura Mazda on his side.
+He claims royal blood lineage through four generations to the eponymous Achaemenes, the father of Teispes, who was the great-grandfather of Cyrus.
+Darius says his own father was Hystaspes, whose father was Arsamnes, whose father was Ariamnes, a son of this Teispes.
 Cyrus did not claim a genealogical connection to Achaemenes; that is, unlike Darius, he didn't say Teispes was a son of Achaemenes [source: Waters].